-(b) C, a seller of imitation jewellery in London sells his business to D and promises that for a period of two years he would not deal: (a) in imitation jewellery in England, (b) in real jewellery in England, and (c) in real or imitation jewellery in certain foreign countries.
-The first promise alone was held lawful.

-(ii) Partners' agreements.
-An agreement in restraint of trade among the partners or between any partner and the buyer of firm's goodwill is valid if the restraint comes within any of the following cases:
+- (b) C, a seller of imitation jewellery in London sells his business to D and promises that for a period of two years he would not deal: (a) in imitation jewellery in England, (b) in real jewellery in England, and (c) in real or imitation jewellery in certain foreign countries.
+The first promise alone was held lawful. - (ii) Partners' agreements.
+An agreement in restraint of trade among the partners or between any partner and the buyer of firm's goodwill is valid if the restraint comes within any of the following cases: - (a) An agreement among the partners that a partner shall not carry on any business other than that of the firm while he is a partner [Section 11(2) of the Partnership Act]. - (b) An agreement by a partner with his other partners that on retiring from the partnership he will not carry on any business similar to that of the firm within a specified period or within specified local limits provided the restrictions imposed are reasonable [Section 36(2) of the Partnership Act]. - (c) An agreement among the partners, upon or in anticipation of the dissolution of the firm, that some or all of them will not carry on a business similar to that of the firm within a specified period or within specified local limits, provided the restrictions imposed are reasonable (Section 54 of the Partnership Act).

-CLASS: I B.COM/ I B.COM (PA)/ I B.COM (BPS)COURSE NAME: BUSINESS LAWCOURSE CODE: 18CMU102/18PAU102/18BPU102UNIT: I (The Indian Contract Act, 1872)BATCH-2018-2021
+CLASS : I B.COM (CA) COURSE NAME : BUSINESS LAW COURSE CODE : 19CCU201 UNIT: I (The Indian Contract Act, 1872) BATCH : 2019 - 2022